What is Conjoint analysis?

 You can then enter the name of the analysis, the number of factors (four in our case), the number of profiles to classify (12), the number of comparisons (20, this number has to be greater than the number of profiles) and the number of profiles per comparison (3).

-In the Output tab, do not activate the individual sheets in the case of this example because the generation of these sheets is not necessary.
-In a comprehensive analysis, they can be very useful in order to fill the results directly by individuals.
+In the Output tab, do not activate the individual sheets for this example, they are not necessary.
+In a comprehensive analysis, they can be very useful in order to get the results filled directly by the individuals.

 Once you click the OK button, a new dialog box appears.
 This allows you to select the fractional factorial design of experiments or to optimize the design (D-optimal).
 We use the "optimize" option.

 Once you click the Optimize button, the calculations are made, then the results are displayed.

 The first table summarizes the generated model.
 The second table is the table of profiles

 The following table is the table of choice, found in the "CBC" sheet and must be completed after the individuals have been interviewed.
 The choices are between 1 and 3 for each individual.
 The numbers on the left of the table are associated with profiles of the profile table.

 The conjoint analysis tables can either be filled directly after interviewing individuals about their choices externally or directly using the individual sheets and automatic referencing of results.
 This is especially interesting in the context of CBC analysis because completing the overall table can be complex.